 In the Round Settings, you’ll see options for Use Handicaps, SwingU Strokes Gain and Tournament.
 Make sure your SwingU Strokes Gained toggle is flipped on.

 Once you’re ready to go with Who’s Playing?, and Round Settings filled in, press Start Round and get underway.

 What Data Do I Need To Enter?

-SwingU Versus will require you to pay attention to each shot you hit throughout each hole as you will need to enter where your tee shot ended up — Hit FW, Good Lie, Bad Lie, No Shot, Penalty or OB/Lost — how far away your approach shot was played from — 25-yard increments from 50-250 yards — the cut of grass your approach was played from — Tee, Fairway, Rough or Sand — whether or not you had a Duff/Penalty between your second shot and when it was holed, whether or not you required a Chip/Pitch or Sand shot from less than 50 yards from the hole, you number of Putts as well as the length of your 1st putt.
+SwingU Strokes Gained will require you to pay attention to each shot you hit throughout each hole as you will need to enter where your tee shot ended up — Hit FW, Good Lie, Bad Lie, No Shot, Penalty or OB/Lost — how far away your approach shot was played from — 25-yard increments from 50-250 yards — the cut of grass your approach was played from — Tee, Fairway, Rough or Sand — whether or not you had a Duff/Penalty between your second shot and when it was holed, whether or not you required a Chip/Pitch or Sand shot from less than 50 yards from the hole, you number of Putts as well as the length of your 1st putt.

 While it seems like a lot written out, very rarely will you need to use close to or all nine data points.
 Further situational questions have been covered in our Frequently Asked Questions article.

 Score Entry Example